macwoj/cheat_sheets/git_cheatsheet.md

 MERGE|Description
 -----|-----------
-git merge feature|merges feature into current branch git merge --abort|if you get conflicts you can cancel the merge git mergetool|run for conflicts
+`git merge feature`|merges local feature branch into current branch `git merge origin/feature`|merges remote feature branch into current branch `git merge --abort`|if you get conflicts you can cancel the merge `git mergetool`|run for conflicts